 The surge of ACH fraud committed by criminals stealing the online banking credentials of small and midsize businesses has resulted in approximately $100 million in attempted losses, according to the FBI.

-Criminals are hitting businesses at a rapid clip, with several new cases opened each week, the FBI said in an
+Criminals are hitting businesses at a rapid clip, with several new cases opened each week, the FBI said in an intelligence note released Tuesday by the Internet Crime Complaint Center (IC3).

 "FBI analysis has found in most cases, the victims' accounts are held at local community banks and credit unions, some of which use third-party service providers to process ACH transactions," the IC3 reported.
 "The bank account holders are often small- to medium-sized businesses across the United States, in addition to court systems, school districts, and other public institutions."